 Sam specialises in Life History Research with a wide range of experience in both the academic and community arenas across many research projects as trainer, tutor, project worker, project manager, student mentor and consultant.
 She has taught on post-graduate programmes at the University of Sussex and open courses at the Mass Observation Archive.

-The is the Community Heritage Researcher for the AHRC funded Gateways to the First World War Engagement Centre (University of Kent) and the Administrator for the Centre for Research in Memory, Narrative and Histories (University of Brighton).
+She has been the Community Heritage Researcher for the AHRC funded Gateways to the First World War Engagement Centre (University of Kent) and is also the Administrator for the Centre for Research in Memory, Narrative and Histories (University of Brighton).

 Clare Hankinson has collaborated with Strike a Light on creative heritage projects in Brighton since 2010 as event organiser, project coordinator, and fundraiser.
 She is currently the Audience Development Manager – Older People for Fabrica, Brighton to engage older people with contemporary art.

 Through this and her parallel Project Manager role, she works with artists and facilitators to explore different ways of meeting and engaging audiences, through exhibitions and events at Fabrica, other arts venues and in the community.
-She is also a freelancer and artist in her own right and runs her own creative practice in a studio at Phoenix Brighton.
+She is also a freelancer and artist in her own right.

-Cath Tajima-Powell worked most recently on Strike a Light’s Ale and Hearty Heritage Lottery Funded project.
+Cath Tajima-Powell worked on Strike a Light’s Ale and Hearty Heritage Lottery Funded project and more recently the Afrikaba project.
 She has a wide base of experience working in accessible heritage events and community projects as well as art festivals and creative industries.